gtema/openstack/CONTRIBUTING.md

 }
 ```

-The SDK iterates `inventory::iter::<AuthPluginRegistration>` at runtime to discover
+The SDK iterates `inventory::iter::<AuthPluginRegistration>` at runtime to
-available authenticators.
-The `inventory` crate uses linker sections to collect
+discover available authenticators.
+The `inventory` crate uses linker sections to
-registrations across crates, which means the plugin crate must be linked for its
+collect registrations across crates, which means the plugin crate must be linked
-registration to appear.
+for its registration to appear.

 ### Linker Anchoring

 Without explicit references, the Rust linker may strip unused plugin crates.
+The
-The `openstack_sdk` crate uses a `build.rs` script to automatically generate
+`openstack_sdk` crate uses a `build.rs` script to automatically generate
 `plugin_anchors.rs` with `#[cfg]`-gated imports that reference each plugin's
 `#[used] ANCHOR` static.
 This ensures the linker includes all enabled plugins.

 Key points:

-- Non-optional plugins are always anchored (e.g., password, token, application_credential).
+- Non-optional plugins are always anchored (e.g., `password`, `token`,
+  `application_credential`).
-- Optional plugins are feature-gated (e.g., `keystone_ng` enables JWT and federation,
+- Optional plugins are feature-gated (e.g., `keystone_ng` enables JWT and
-  `passkey` enables WebAuthn).
+  federation, `passkey` enables WebAuthn).
-- Adding a new plugin requires adding it as a dependency in `openstack_sdk/Cargo.toml`.
+- Adding a new plugin requires adding it as a dependency in
-  The `build.rs` will automatically anchor it (with appropriate `#[cfg]` if optional).
+  `openstack_sdk/Cargo.toml`.
+The `build.rs` will automatically anchor it (with
+  appropriate `#[cfg]` if optional).

 ### Adding a New Auth Plugin

 1. Create the plugin crate under `sdk/auth-<name>/`.
-2. Implement `OpenStackAuthType` and submit `AuthPluginRegistration` via `inventory::submit!`.
+2. Implement `OpenStackAuthType` and submit `AuthPluginRegistration` via
+   `inventory::submit!`.
-3. Optionally implement `OpenStackMultifactorAuthMethod` for multifactor support.
+3. Optionally implement `OpenStackMultifactorAuthMethod` for multifactor
+   support.
 4. Add a `#[used] ANCHOR` static to prevent linker stripping.
 5. Add the crate as a dependency in `openstack_sdk/Cargo.toml`.
 6. Add a feature flag if the plugin is optional.